grnt426/RC-Mod-API/README.md

 is interpreted as user input for system and sector name.
 This mod returns `true` as long as the message at least matches one of its known command format types.
 It will return `true` even if it fails to process the command, thus preventing what it knows is a command, but otherwise bad, from spamming other users.

+## Game Data
+This is data exposed for easy access at the global level for modders to use.
+CAUTION must be taken when editing anything in these objects, as it WILL affect the game as the player sees it.

+### Game
+`window.gamestate.game` - Most of the game's high level representation of the state of the application.
+Things like the player's systems, agents, galaxy, blackholes, time, and much more is stored in here.

 ## Utility API

 All the below are found within the global object `window.granite`.
 They are generally available and ready to use as soon as your mod object is initialized (meaning, within the mod's constructor).

+### Add Hook Listener
+`window.granite.addHookListener(Object)` - Registers this object to receive API calls, such as those listed above in this README.
+NOTE: an Object does not need to have all the APIs implemented to be valid.
+Any APIs that are implemented will be called and safely wrapped in try/catch to prevent errors escaping.

 ### Debug
 `window.granite.debug(message, level=INFO)` - If possible, will write log information to a log file, `rc_mod.log`,